 Do any of you remember the terror of organizing all your files in the pre-cloud days?
 The process was complex, to say the least, involving applications copying files to a disc over the File Transfer Protocol (FTP).
-Sharing data, via email or by foot (like taking the disc to your friend or colleague), often involved size limits regarding attachments.
+Sharing data, via email or by foot (like taking the disc to your friend or colleague), often involves size limits regarding attachments.
 Lastly, the security of it all was a living hell!

-Today, we have plenty of media upload, file sharing solutions and file uploaders to choose from, like Dropbox and Google Drive, to name just a few.
+Today, we have plenty of media uploaders, file sharing solutions and file uploaders to choose from, like Dropbox and Google Drive, to name just a few.
 Once a file is uploaded to the specific service, it can be synchronized across different devices, and can be easily shared with others.
 Furthermore, most vendors offer both desktop and mobile applications, making it effortless for users to upload, store, sync, and share their data.

-Companies (from SMBs to large enterprises) also have many great options to choose from, so that they neatly organize and share their files.
+Companies (from SMBs to large enterprises) also have many great options to choose from, so that they can neatly organize and share their files.
 This article will introduce you to everything you need to know about media upload, including the variety of available services, such as upload tools and widgets, and use cases.

 What Does Media Uploading Mean?